CardiacModelling/VoltageClampModel/README.md

 ## Release Notes

 ### March 2021
-The latest version of this repository includes supercharging compensation, following the equations in Chapter 6 of [Chon Lok Lei's thesis](https://ora.ox.ac.uk/objects/uuid:528c2771-ae4f-4f3c-b649-44904acdf259).
+The latest version of this repository includes supercharging compensation, following the equations in the paper "*Resolving Artifacts in Voltage-Clamp Experiments with Computational Modeling: An Application to Fast Sodium Current Recordings*" by Chon Lok Lei, Alexander P. Clark, Michael Clerx, Siyu Wei, Meye Bloothooft, Teun P. de Boer, David J. Christini, Trine Krogh-Madsen, and Gary R. Mirams ([doi:10.1002/advs.202500691](https://doi.org/10.1002/advs.202500691)), as well as in Chapter 6 of [Chon Lok Lei's thesis](https://ora.ox.ac.uk/objects/uuid:528c2771-ae4f-4f3c-b649-44904acdf259).

 ### April 2020
 This repo contains all data and code for reproducing the results in the paper "*Accounting for variability in ion current recordings using a mathematical model of artefacts in voltage-clamp experiments*" by Chon Lok Lei, Michael Clerx, Dominic Whittaker, David Gavaghan, Teun de Boer, and Gary Mirams.